 What is Black Hat SEO?

-Black Hat SEO includes the wrongful manipulation of search engine tactics to rank a website on search engines quickly.
-Google condemns black Hat SEO, and using it can get your website blacklisted by this leading search engine platform.
+Black Hat SEO is the wrongful manipulation of search engine optimization tactics to rank a website on search engines quickly.
+Major search engines flag Black Hat SEO, and using it can very likely get your website removed or delisted from search results.

 What is Gray Hat SEO?